agraef/koala-launchpad/README.md

 Finally, you can also use the two button rows at the bottom as a little clip launch grid.
 The buttons are laid out as two 2x4 grids giving you access to Koala's first two banks of sequence launchers.

-**NOTE:** This patch is self-contained and thus can also be used alongside the koala-sampler.pd patch from the [apcmini](https://github.com/agraef/apcmini) package, using the AKAI APC mini in lieu of the Novation Launchpad for triggering samples and sequences in Koala.
-Both combos make for a nice Koala control surface.
-Note, however, that at present you can't run koala-launchpad.pd together with koala-sampler.pd, as these patches employ the same Pd MIDI input and output ports and will thus interfere with each other.
+**NOTE:** This patch is self-contained and can also be used alongside the koala-sampler.pd patch from the [apcmini](https://github.com/agraef/apcmini) package, using the AKAI APC mini in lieu of the Novation Launchpad for triggering samples and sequences in Koala.

 ## Tips and Tricks